-May 28th at 8 PM, WRFR-LP (93.3FM in Rockland, 99.3 FM in Camden) will air a virtual Midcoast Garden Projects Roundtable led by Rachel Albury, host of Cheech’s Radio Hour, with special guests: Blenda Towers of One Community Many Voices, Amy Files of Renew Rockland, and Aaron Englander and Joelle Albury of Maine Coast Heritage Trust (MCHT).
-The recording is currently available on Cheech’s Radio Hour’s podcast.
+WRFR-LP, volunteer-powered community radio for the Camden-Rockland area, has published a podcast of a virtual Midcoast Garden Projects Roundtable led by Rachel Albury, host of Cheech’s Radio Hour, with special guests: Blenda Towers of One Community Many Voices, Amy Files of Renew Rockland, and Aaron Englander and Joelle Albury of Maine Coast Heritage Trust (MCHT).

 A new collaboration led by One Community Many Voices’ Midcoast Mentors is spreading the seed for backyard gardening.
 Sprouts, a free gardening club inspired by the UMaine Cooperative Extension’s Kids Can Grow program, teaches youth and their families in the RSU13 school district how to grow healthy vegetables at home.
 Renew Rockland and MCHT’s Erickson Fields are two of several community partners providing supplies and assistance.
 Hawk Ridge Compost Facility and Seasons Downeast Designs donated compost and loam.
 Using Hemlock locally produced by Blaine Winchester’s Mill in Bucksport, staff and volunteers at The Apprenticeshop, a non-profit boatbuilding and seamanship school for adults and youth, are building 25+ beds.
 The After-school Alliance is helping distribute those beds to local youth and one bed to The Friends House of Mid-Coast Recovery Coalition in Rockland.
 Once the beds are installed, Midcoast Mentors will support families with follow up visits, delivering seeds and seedlings, instructions and online activities for youth.